alim211196/Phone-Book-CRUD-App/README.md

 # Phone-Book-CRUD-App

-sorry i have added both backend and frontend folders in a same repository so you need to open both folder seperately in visual studio and run both accordingly by given below steps.
+sorry i have added both backend and frontend folders in a same repository so you need to open both folders separately in visual studio and run both accordingly by given below steps.

 #backend